flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 This is not recommended since creating a `FlutterEngine` on-demand could introduce a noticeable latency between when the `FlutterViewController` is presented and when it will render its first frame.
-This could, however, be sometimes useful if the Flutter screen is rarely shown and there are no good heuristics to determine when the Dart VM should be started.
+This could, however, be sometimes useful if the Flutter screen is rarely shown, when there are no good heuristics to determine when the Dart VM should be started, and when Flutter does not need to persist state between view controllers.

 To let the `FlutterViewController` present without an existing `FlutterEngine` simply omit the `FlutterEngine` construction and create the